vinayamsnl/Vinay-Portfolio/README.md

 # [Project 2: Cancer Tumour Classification (EDA and SVM Model)](https://github.com/vinayamsnl/Data-Science-Projects)

-* In this example I analysed cancer tumours data comprises of 30 features derived from cancer cell images and built a classification model to classify malignant and benign cancer tumour types
+* In this use case I analysed cancer tumours data comprises of 30 features derived from cancer cell images and built a classification model to classify malignant and benign cancer tumour types
 * Prepared data for model training and visualised target and predictor variables
 * Built classification model using SVM (Support Vector Machine) with 95% plus accuracy
 * Also impemented model parameter tunning by detecting best model parameters to improve model's accuracy